GetReduceMaxMinCount (ISASI)

 • For the Atlas A3 training products/Atlas A3 inference products, due to the internal implementation of ReduceMax/ReduceMin, the GetReduceMaxMinCount API cannot obtain the accurate index value.
 During verification, the WholeReduceMax or WholeReduceMin API needs to be used to obtain the accurate index value.

-• The maxMinIndex data is stored based on the ReduceMax/ReduceMin data type.
-For example, when ReduceMax/ReduceMin uses the half type, the maxMinIndex data is stored based on the half type.
-If the data is read in the half format, the value of maxMinIndex is incorrect, therefore, to read maxMinIndex, you need to use the reinterpret_cast method to convert it to the integer type.
-If the input type is half, reinterpret_cast<uint16_t*> is required.
-If the input type is float, reinterpret_cast<uint32_t*> is required.
+• The maxMinIndex data is stored based on the data type of ReduceMax/ReduceMin.
+For example, if ReduceMax/ReduceMin uses the half type, maxMinIndex is stored in half format.
+Reading the data directly as half will yield incorrect values.
+For this reason, maxMinIndex must be converted to an integer using reinterpret_cast.
+If the input data type is half, reinterpret_cast<uint16_t*> is used; if the input data type is float, reinterpret_cast<uint32_t*> is used.

 1. Execute the ReduceMax instruction.